 Updated January 2017

 For technology transfer professionals getting ready for the next national meeting of the Association of University Technology Managers® (AUTM), it pays to prepare for one-on-one meetings with company representatives attending the conference .
-This post offers some advice that can really help you dive into these meetings with the confidence, knowledge, and ammunition you need for productive discussions.
+This post offers Fuentek’s advice to help you dive into these meetings with the confidence, knowledge, and ammunition you need for productive discussions.

 Visit the Company’s Website

 This may seem like a no-brainer, but be sure you know what you’re looking for.
 A review of the company’s website is essential to understanding its business size, markets, history, and other relevant details.
 Try to find information that will help you understand where your patent portfolio fits with the company’s product line.
 This will help you identify the key decision-makers that you’ll want to follow up with later.

 Run a search in a patent database such as PatSnap using the company you’ll be meeting with as the assignee.
 Then use the database’s analytical tools to: